Call us FREE today

 Tenants Responsibilities to Structural and Exterior Repairs

-As a tenant, it’s important to understand your responsibilities when it comes to structural and exterior repairs.
-Generally, the landlord is responsible for maintaining the structure and exterior of the property, while the tenant is responsible for maintaining the interior.
+As a tenant, understanding your responsibilities regarding structural and exterior repairs is crucial.
+Generally, the landlord is responsible for maintaining the property’s structure and exterior, while tenants are tasked with caring for the interior.

-However, tenants have a responsibility to report any issues to the landlord as soon as possible.
-This includes any signs of structural damage or disrepair.
-Failing to report these issues can result in further damage to the property and may impact your ability to claim compensation.
+However, tenants have an important duty to promptly report any issues, including signs of structural damage or disrepair.
+Failing to report these problems in a timely manner could lead to further damage and may affect your ability to seek compensation.

-It’s important to keep in mind that if you cause damage to the property through neglect or misuse, you may be responsible for the cost of repairs.
-It’s also important to follow any maintenance guidelines provided by the landlord or property manager, such as properly ventilating the property to prevent damp or mould.
+It’s also essential to recognize that if you cause damage due to neglect or misuse, you may be held financially responsible for repairs.
+Additionally, tenants should adhere to any maintenance guidelines provided by the landlord or property manager, such as ensuring proper ventilation to prevent damp or mould.

-In general, tenants should take a proactive approach to reporting any issues and working with their landlord to address any concerns regarding the condition of the property.
+In essence, tenants should take a proactive approach by promptly addressing concerns, reporting issues, and cooperating with their landlord to maintain the property in good condition.

 Conclusion